-Belarus is generally not a popular destination for those looking to live abroad.
-The country is a former Soviet republic that remains quite isolated from the international community due to the authoritarian nature of its government.
-Nevertheless, expats moving to Belarus will find a unique country with an incredibly rich history and picturesque natural beauty.
+Although generally not considered a popular expat destination, moving to Belarus can be a unique and rewarding experience.
+The country is a former Soviet republic that is isolated from much of the international community, primarily due to its authoritarian government under Alexander Lukashenko and its increasing alignment with Russia.
+Nevertheless, expats moving to Belarus will find a country with an incredibly rich history and picturesque natural beauty.

 Living in Belarus as an expat